FaroukElhamdi/Food-Delivery-Project/README.md

 # Food-Delivery-Website

-Omnifood!
-A simple food-delivery website using HTML, CSS and jQuery ..
+Omnifood is A great food-delivery website using HTML, CSS and jQuery ..